unrealwork/atsd-use-cases/USVisaRefusal/README.md

 U.S. Visa Refusal Rates with Charts and SQL Queries
 ===================================================

-There are few ways to earn **$400 million** in a short amount of time in today's world.
+There are a few ways to earn **$400 million** in a short amount of time in today's world.
 You can win the lottery, come up with the next big smart phone app, or invest your money.
-Or
-You could simply be the [U.S. State Department](https://www.state.gov/), which in 2015 earned more than **$1.7 billion** from issued non-immigrant visas.
+Or you could simply be the [U.S. State Department](https://www.state.gov/), which in 2015 earned more than **$1.7 billion** from issued non-immigrant visas.
 Additionally, the State
 Department earned over **$400 million** from non-immigrant visas that ended up being refused.
 What do the visa refusal rates for countries around the world look like?
 How have visa refusal rates changed over time?
 What is the total revenue the U.S. draws from refused visa applications?